-Aristotle once taught that our consciousness is born as a tabula rasa, which in Latin means something close to a “blank page”, in which we then write all of the things we will later assimilate as a part of us.
+Aristotle once taught that our consciousness is born as a tabula rasa, which in Latin means a “blank slate”, in which we then write all of the things we will later assimilate as a part of us.

 This metaphor gives light to a very important question: which of our attributes are we born with and which ones do we develop during our lives?
 And can we change or are we conditioned to be like we have always been?

-It’s funny that, in a world of infinite possibilities, cultures, flavors, and different ways of living, we end up repeating our parents and friends behaviors.
-Therefore, we grow up believing that we are going through all the natural steps of life, and we make our choices believing that we are indeed considering all the possibilities, when in fact, we only consider a little fraction of them, the part we can actually see.
+It’s funny that in a world of infinite possibilities, cultures, flavors, and different ways of living we end up repeating our parents and friends’ behaviors.
+So we grow up believing that we are going through all the natural steps of life and make our choices believing that we are indeed considering all the possibilities, when in fact we only consider a little fraction of them, the part we can actually see.

-In fact, it doesn’t surprise that I decided to go to Law School, because my parents are both lawyers.
+In fact, it didn’t surprise anyone when I decided to go to Law School since both my parents are lawyers.
 However, this is quite shocking: if we consider that there are 7 billion different life trajectories, is surprising that we choose to repeat an experience we already know.
 The mathematical probability of that happening spontaneously is very low.